Are you a budding physician applying for your residency? If so, it’s a good idea to familiarize yourself with the ERAS timeline.

 It's crucial to utilize this section to distinguish yourself from other applicants.
 It allows evaluators to understand whether your values align with the program's mission.
 So, avoid simply stating your accomplishments.
 Take the time to add depth to your experiences that will help evaluators fully grasp your experiences.

+Your application will need to stand out to have a chance of getting into the best residency programs.
 The personal statement provides another opportunity to let your personality and experiences shine.
-It’s your chance to explain why you want to enter your specific specialty by highlighting how your goals and passion align with it.
+It’s your chance to explain why you want to enter your specialty by highlighting how your goals and passion align with it.
+Read on to hear why our expert consultant, Jennifer Talbot, thinks personal statements are such a crucial part of an application.

 Some programs will offer instructions on what to include in your personal statement.
 Personal statements should be formal, well-structured, and around three to five paragraphs long.
 Effective personal statements begin with an engaging introduction, which includes a clear thesis.

-The body paragraphs should discuss a few significant experiences, such as patient encounters or clinical rotations, that have influenced your decision to pursue the specialty.
-For example, if you're applying to a pediatrics residency, you could discuss a patient encounter that solidified your interest in pediatrics.
+The body paragraphs should discuss a few significant experiences, such as patient encounters or clinical rotations, that have influenced your decision to pursue the specialty or research experiences.

 In the conclusion, you should tie everything together and connect it back to your thesis.
 It's crucial that your personal statement is cohesive and demonstrates your value as a candidate.
 Use this space to articulate your passion for the residency program you're applying for and how you can contribute to it positively.